Updated May 6, 2022

 But don’t take our word for it.
 Give LeadLander a chance to experience the difference our tool makes for you.
 We’re currently offering a free 14-day trial, so you can see what LeadLander can do for you without risking a thing.

-Visit our website when you’re ready to sign up.
-It’s 100% free, and you won’t even have to give us your credit card information to get started.
+Visit our website when you’re ready to sign up or request a demo.
+We offer a free trial period, and you won’t even have to give us your credit card information to get started.